gatsbyjs/gatsby/packages/gatsby-plugin-remove-trailing-slashes/README.md

 For example, if the current route is `/about`, the component `<Link to="/about/" activeStyle={{ color: 'rebeccapurple' }}>` wouldn't match because of the slash.

 #### Netlify Trailing Slashes
-[Netlify](https://www.netlify.com) users should also take into account that that the services will match paths to redirect rules regardless of whether or not they contain a trailing slash, potentially causing infinite redirect loops and unexpected behaviours.
+[Netlify](https://www.netlify.com) users should also take into account that that the service will match paths to redirect rules regardless of whether or not they contain a trailing slash, potentially causing infinite redirect loops and unexpected behaviours.

 This can be negated through the use of their Pretty URL feature, which rewrites URLs to pretty URLs.